AhmedYassineMaalej/Web-project/README.md

 # Best-Deal

-Ever find yourself opening multiple online shops in seperate tabs manually comparing prices and reviews to try to find the best-deal.
+Ever find yourself endlessly opening multiple online shops in seperate tabs manually comparing prices and reviews trying to find the best-deal?

 That is where Best-Deal website comes in:

 Best-Deal website streamlines that process by automatically compiling all information from different shops in order to show you:
 - Best prices
 - Most positive reviews